aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/document-splitting/extracting-document-content-pages/_index.md

 Before we can start working with Aspose.Words for Java, we need to set up our development environment.
 Follow these steps:

-1. Install Java: If you don't have Java installed, download and install the latest version from the official website.
+1. Install Java: If you don't have Java installed, download and install the latest version from the website.

 2. Download Aspose.Words for Java: Head over to [Aspose.Words for Java](https://releases.aspose.com/words/java/) and download the latest version of the library.